- TAX INFO

 - Respond to certain IRS notices about math errors, offsets, and return preparation.

-The authorization will automatically end no later than the due date (without regard to extensions) for filing your 2012 tax return.
-This is April 15, 2013, for most people.
-If you want to revoke the authorization before it ends, see Pub.
-947.
+The authorization will automatically end no later than the due date (without regard to extensions) for filing your 2013 tax return.
+This is April 15, 2014, for most people.

 Signing Your Return

 Form 1040EZ is not considered a valid return unless you sign it.
 If you are filing a joint return, your spouse also must sign.
 If your spouse cannot sign the return, see Pub.
 501. Be sure to date your return and enter your occupation(s).
 If you have someone prepare your return, you are still responsible for the correctness of the return.
-If your return is signed by a representative for you, you must have a power of attorney attached that specifically authorizes the representative to sign your return.
+If your return is signed for you by a representative, you must have a power of attorney attached that specifically authorizes the representative to sign your return.
 To do this, you can use Form 2848.
-If you are filing a joint return as a surviving spouse, see Death of a taxpayer in Section 1.
+If you are filing a joint return as a surviving spouse, see Death of a Taxpayer in Section 1, earlier.

 Child's return.
 If your child cannot sign the return, either parent can sign the child's name in the space provided.
 Then, add "By (your signature), parent for minor child."